engrmuhammadumar/Pipeline-Leak-Detection-AE-CNN/README.md

 This repository contains the official implementation of the paper:

-> **Leak Detection in Fluid Pipelines using Acoustic Emission and CNN-Based Image Features**
+> **Stockwell Transform and CNN-Based Pipeline Leak Detection Using Sobel-Filtered Acoustic Emission Signals**
 > Accepted at **ICCIIoT 2024**, UET Peshawar

 ---